Skip to content

 17. Are financial institutions and large or listed corporates required to report against sustainable investment criteria?

-In January 2023, the game changing Corporate Sustainability Reporting Directive (CSRD) came into force.
+In January 2023, the game-changing Corporate Sustainability Reporting Directive (CSRD) came into force.
 This new directive modernised and strengthened the rules about the social and environmental information that companies must report.
-A broader range of companies were now required to report on sustainability – around 50,000 companies in total.
+A broader range of companies are now required to report on sustainability – around 50,000 companies in total.
 The new rules were designed to ensure that investors and other stakeholders have access to the information they need to assess investment risks arising from climate change and other sustainability issues.
 The directive should also create a culture of transparency about the impact of companies on people and the environment.
 Finally, reporting costs will be reduced for companies over the medium to long term by harmonising the information to be provided.
 Companies with more than 500 employees and total assets of over 20 Mio EUR or net revenue of over 40 Mio EUR should apply the new rules for the financial year 2024 for the first time.
 Those reports should be published in 2025.
 Companies subject to the CSRD should report according to European Sustainability Reporting Standards (ESRS).
 The draft standards were developed by the European Financial Reporting Advisory Group (EFRAG), an independent body gathering various stakeholders.
-The Omnibus package aims to reduce the number of companies subject to the CSRD by around 80 percent.
-In the future, only companies with more than 1,000 employees and either more than 50 million EUR in turnover or a balance sheet total of over 25 million EUR will have to submit a sustainability report in accordance with the CSRD.
-In addition, a significant reduction in the data points to be reported is planned, whereby quantitative information is to be prioritized and more voluntary disclosures are to be made possible.
+The thresholds have been raised significantly, so that only companies with at least 1,000 employees and at least 450 million EUR in revenue in the previous financial year are now included.

 18. Is there a statutory responsibility on businesses to report on managing climate related financial risks?

 Pursuant to the Non-Financial Reporting Directive (NFDR) companies in Germany must submit non-financial statements that include environmental issues such as greenhouse gas emissions and the use of renewable energies.
 The directive is implemented in Section 289c (2) no. 1 HGB.
 Specifically, this law applies to listed companies, credit institutions, and insurance companies with more than 500 employees and total assets of over 20 Mio EUR or net revenue of over 40 Mio EUR.
 These companies are required to provide information on the impact of climate change on their business model, as well as their greenhouse gas emissions and the measures they are taking to reduce them.
 The law is in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), which encourages companies to disclose information on the financial risks and opportunities associated with climate change.
 The directive and its implementation will be replaced by the CSRD, which Germany was supposed to implement into national law by summer 2024 at the latest.
 The CSRD should extend the scope of application to more companies and further climate-related reporting obligations.
-The new developments surrounding the Omnibus Simplification package now remain to be seen.
+As a result of the Omnibus Simplification Package, the thresholds were significantly raised.
+Now, only companies with at least 1,000 employees and a turnover of at least 450 million EUR in the previous financial year are subject to the CSRD.
+Accordingly, it is estimated that only 5% of German companies are still being recorded.

 In addition, companies importing certain products into the EU will now have to report on their CO2 use and will be required to pay compensation under the new Carbon Border Adjustment Mechanism (CBAM).
-As mentioned above, companies that emit CO2 will have to pay for CO2 bonds.
+As mentioned above, companies that emit CO2 will have to pay for CO2 allowances.
 However, this was not the case for companies that imported their products.
 The CBAM aims to make importers pay for the CO2 they emit.
+Since 2026, certificates must be purchased to offset emissions.
+Their price corresponds to the certificates in the European Emissions Trading System.

 19. Is there a statutory responsibility on businesses to report on energy consumption?